Virgin Media O2 Logo in white

 Published

-It’s the absorbing story of rich and poor, new money versus old money, and the challenges faced by different people at a time of huge economic and social upheaval in the US.
+The Gilded Age is the absorbing story of rich and poor, new money versus old money, and the challenges faced by different people at a time of huge economic and social upheaval in the US.
 With a member of writing royalty behind the series and a top-notch, award-winning cast, not to mention all those fabulous sets, it’s a show to luxuriate in.
 Want a breakdown of the reasons to watch it?
 Right this way…

 The Cast